w3c/wot/proposals/type-system/README.md

 </xs:complexType>
 ```

+XML does not provide intrinsic support for arrays.
+For this reason, XML
+elements that is meant to represent an array communicate that by carrying
+an attribute *jsonType* of value "array".

-Note2: A complete "JSON Schema" to "XML Schema" mapping needs to be defined.
+Note3: A complete "JSON Schema" to "XML Schema" mapping needs to be defined.